Joseph Drown Foundation

 -

-Evidence-Based Approaches: Recent grantees include organizations with measurable outcomes and data-driven models (college access programs, charter school networks, etc.).
+Evidence-Based Approaches: Recent grantees include organisations with measurable outcomes and data-driven models (college access programmes, charter school networks, etc.).

 -

-Established Organizations: Recent grant recipients appear to be established organizations with track records, though the Foundation does accept applications from newer organizations with unaudited financials.
+Established Organisations: Recent grant recipients appear to be established organisations with track records, though the Foundation does accept applications from newer organisations with unaudited financials.

 Key Takeaways for Grant Writers